plp13/qman/doc/OS_SPECIFIC.md

 ## Haiku

 Install all [dependencies](BUILDING.md#dependencies) using `pkgman`.
-Then use the instructions in [BUILDING.md](BUILDING.md#building-and-installing) to build and install Qman.
+Then use the [standard instructions](BUILDING.md#building-and-installing) to build and install Qman.

 You must also add the following to your
 [config file](BUILDING.md#configuration):